linux-man/backstage/README.md

 Installed codecs are really important.
 On Windows you can try [K-Lite Codec Pack](https://www.codecguide.com/download_kl.htm)

 Ogg audio files are loaded by the Video library.
 You might have to "play" the video outside the window (choosing big or negative left/top values and small width/height).

+Sometimes at start the theme is not correctly applied.

 ### Acknowledgements: